Scale-Space Hypernetworks for Efficient Biomedical Imaging: Limitations

 \section{Limitations}

-The proposed framework is designed for and evaluated on image segmentation, a prevalent task in computer vision and medical image analysis.
-We believe that it can be extended to other tasks like image registration or object detection.
+We evaluated our proposed framework on image segmentation and registration, a prevalent tasks in medical image analysis.
+We believe that our method can be extended to other tasks like object detection or classification.
 Constructing such extensions is an exciting area for future research.

-When including rescaling factors~$\varphi > 0.5$ as part of the prior, the proposed method has higher peak memory requirements than a regular UNet baseline (with $\varphi = 0.5$), which might require GPUs with larger memory capacity or model-parallel distributed training.
-The hypernetwork also introduces additional hyperparameters related to its architecture, such as the number of hidden neurons in each layer and the number of layers.
-While this is a complication, in our experiments, we found that many settings for these additional parameters led to similar results as those presented in the results.

-We focus on the UNet as a benchmark architecture because it is a popular choice for segmentation networks across many domains~\citep{ronneberger2015u,drozdzal2016importance,pix2pix2017,isensee2018nnu,balakrishnan2019voxelmorph,billot20a}.
+Furthermore, we focus on the U-Net as a benchmark architecture because it is a popular choice for segmentation networks across many domains~\citep{ronneberger2015u,drozdzal2016importance,pix2pix2017,isensee2018nnu,balakrishnan2019voxelmorph,billot20a}.
 It also features key properties, such as an encoder-decoder structure and skip connections from the encoder to the decoder, that are used in other segmentation architectures~\citep{chen2017rethinking,zhao2017pyramid,chen2018encoder}.
-Nevertheless, in Section~\ref{app:arch} of the appendix, we report results for other popular segmentation architectures, including PSPNet, FPN and SENet.
-Our results indicate that our method is successful for those primary network architectures as well.
+Nevertheless, in Section~\ref{app:arch} of the Supplemental material, we report results for other popular segmentation architectures, including PSPNet, FPN and SENet, and find analogous results.